xNickyDev/Forkman/gitbook/commands/leaderboard.md

+---
+description: Returns a leaderboard of the specified type.
+---

 # /leaderboard

-Returns a leaderboard of the specified type.

 ## Usage